Dave Zirin: Support of boycotts of Israel

 On June 2, 2010, writing for The Nation, Zirin justified the decision of the Turkish U-19 soccer team to boycott a match against Israel.
 He described the Gaza flotilla raid as an act of state terror committed by the Israeli government and proposed a boycott of Israel.

-Criticism of Hank Williams, Jr.
+Criticism of Hank Williams Jr.

-On October 6, 2011, during a live interview conducted on the sports cable television network, ESPN, Zirin referred to Hank Williams, Jr. as racist and proslavery after Williams, the writer and singer of ESPN's then-Monday Night Football theme song, made a political statement in which he compared multiracial US President Barack Obama to former German national socialist leader, Adolf Hitler.
+On October 6, 2011, during a live interview conducted on the sports cable television network ESPN, Zirin referred to Hank Williams Jr. as racist and proslavery after Williams, the writer and singer of ESPN's then-Monday Night Football theme song, made a political statement comparing multiracial US President Barack Obama to Adolf Hitler.

 Defense of Barry Bonds

-In an undated interview, Zirin claims “I never wrote that I "believe Bonds has never done steroids."”
-He continues: “unlike oh so many others, the man never actually failed a steroids test.
+In an undated interview, Zirin said, "I never wrote that I believe Bonds has never done steroids."
+He continued: "unlike oh so many others, the man never actually failed a steroids test.
 Is there a ton of circumstantial evidence that the man juiced?
 Absolutely.
 But he is still the best player I've ever seen.
-The best player of what will go down as the anabolic era.”
-Zirin claims that, rather than steroid use, “much of the reaction to Bonds is simply bad old-fashioned racism”.
+The best player of what will go down as the anabolic era."
+Zirin said that, rather than steroid use, "much of the reaction to Bonds is simply bad old-fashioned racism".

-Some of his articles and interviews defending Bonds include: